How to Remove Join Messages In Telegram Without Breaking Onboarding

 That is why many operators prefer short automated welcomes and, in some cases, cleanup logic that keeps the feed readable.

-4. Improve who gets in, not just what appears after entry
+4. Improve who gets in and what happens after entry

 Join requests, better invite links, clearer positioning, and stronger pre-entry expectations reduce low-intent joins.